curl/curl/docs/libcurl/libcurl-env-dbg.md

 ## CURL_OPENLDAP_TRACE

 OpenLDAP tracing is enabled if this variable exists and its value is 1 or greater.
-There's a number of debug levels, refer to *openldap.c* comments.
+There is a number of debug levels, refer to *openldap.c* comments.